Rhode Island School Choice Roadmap

 Choosing a school?
 You’ve got options.

 If you’re looking for a great school for your child, you’re not alone.
-Thousands of other Rhode Island parents are making K-12 educational options for their children every year.
+Thousands of other parents are making school choice options for their children in Rhode Island every year.
 You can do it!

 There are a variety of K-12 education options available for Rhode Island families.
 Knowing these options can help you find a learning environment where your child is able not just to “get by” at school, but to learn and thrive.

-In Rhode Island, families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, homeschooling, and learning pods.
+In Rhode Island, families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online learning, homeschooling, and microschooling and mix-and-match learning.

 Looking for special education options?
 You can learn what special education services are available in Rhode Island at the Ultimate Guide to Special Education.